Last Updated on August 6, 2022

 Lanikai Beach has been named one of the best beaches in the USA and even in the world!
 It’s not hard to see why.
 The water is bright blue, crystal clear (good for snorkelling) and the sand is as soft as powder!
 However, it is a right pain to get to!
 It’s in a rather posh residential area of Kailua and finding a spot to park is a nightmare.

 There is a LOT of beachfront property along Lanikai Beach, it IS a public beach but the only access is along paths between the houses.
 There’s also no toilet facilities (the nearest being at Kailua Beach), so bear that in mind if you are planning a trip!

 No, I don’t have my camera shoved in its face, I’m a little way from it.
-As it’s a known turtle beach, volunteers do ‘man it’.
+Laniakea Beach is known ‘Turtle Beach’ and volunteers do ‘man it’.
 Not only are they there to protect the turtles (I’m sure you’ve seen the lengths people go to for selfies…while in Australia, I saw a guy trying to ride on the back of a wild dolphin…) but they monitor when they come up to the beach, their behaviours etc.

 Our car rental GPS had a guided tour of the island pre programmed onto it.
 While driving around the island it would point out places of interest…Laniakea Beach was mentioned on it too!
 A good give away point as to whether there may be a turtle is to look for other cars and people as they are bound to be there for it too 😉

-Saying all that, it was actually one of my favourite beaches!
+Saying all that, it was actually one of my favourite Oahu beaches!
 Why?
 Because it looked the most Stereotypical Hawaii!
 The (stoney) sand was white, the sea was a milky blue colour, but it was surrounded by the typical volcanic looking Hawaiian landscape!
 (LOADS of movies have been filmed at Kualoa and for good reason too!)

 Kualoa Regional Park also has a good view of Mokoli’i Island (aka Chinaman’s Hat).
 Just like the islands near Kailua Beach, it is open to the public if you are feeling fit enough to paddle out to it or wade across at low tide!
 (Featured in the header image at the top of the post!)

 A large man floating in a rubber ring almost drowned me in the ‘swimming zone’ when a large wave pushed him right into me.
 Even though the water is BRIGHT blue and the waves are awesomely fun to jump in, there is rubbish floating in the sea which is kind of a dampener, especially after a week of being spoilt by the beaches mentioned above that are deserted!

 The best way to experience it is in an Outrigger Canoe, you get the thrill of surfing but the chances are you’re not going to be drowned by a rogue rubber ring and you’re not liable for decapitating anyone with a surfboard as someone else is in charge of steering!